peidevs/peidevs.github.io/content/post/new-pei-devs-website.md

 We knew this was never going to have this as a long term solution and started thinking about what we wanted for a website.
 September of 2015 an [issue](https://github.com/peidevs/peidevs.github.io/issues/2) was logged to start revamping to have a proper website. <span style="font-size: 1rem;">Around this time we met the folks at </span><a href="https://forestry.io/" style="font-size: 1rem; background-color: rgb(255, 255, 255);">Forestry.io</a><span style="font-size: 1rem;"> who introduced us to static website generators </span><a href="https://jekyllrb.com/" style="font-size: 1rem; background-color: rgb(255, 255, 255);">Jekyll</a><span style="font-size: 1rem;"> and </span><a href="https://gohugo.io/" style="font-size: 1rem; background-color: rgb(255, 255, 255);">Hugo</a>

-The rest of this document will talk about the technical hurdles and lessons learned from this project
+The rest of this document will talk about the technical hurdles and lessons learned from this project.

-First rollout with own theme w/ Jekyll
+### Stage 1 - Deep Dive into Jekyll with our own theme

-Hugo and Hugo Themes, submodules

-Branching, Deploy and Forestry magic

-Shortcodes

-How to Develop
+### Stage 2 - Pivoting to Hugo

+### Stage 3 - Hello Forestry

+Loading in Forestry, oops I shared the same branch, migrating content.

+### Stage 4 - Branching and Deploy Strategy

+### Stage 5 - Removing Duplication w/ Shortcodes

+### Appendix - Ongoing Development

 Hope you enjoyed